Chris Cheney: Solo career

-In March 2022, Cheney announced his debut solo album, The Storm Before The Calm, to be released 17 June.
+In March 2022, Cheney announced his debut solo album, The Storm before the Calm, to be released 17 June.
 Alongside the announcement was the release of its lead single "California" and its film clip directed by Nick McKinlay.
 Cheney would later release "Football Team" as the second single from the album.
 On 2 June, Cheney announced an Australian tour in support of his debut album, alongside the third single "Corner Shop", with a film clip directed by Sean McDonald.

 Other music projects

 In 2003, Cheney performed alongside Australian rock veterans You Am I at the Big Day Out in Melbourne.
 They performed a track by The Clash as a tribute to Joe Strummer.
 In October 2004, Cheney joined the super group The Wrights, which performed a cover version of part one of Stevie Wright's track, "Evie – Let Your Hair Hang Down", at the ARIA Music Awards.
 Also in the group were Phil Jamieson (Grinspoon), Nic Cester (Jet), Kram (Spiderbait), and Davey Lane (You Am I).
 In January of the following year, they performed the entire three part 11-minute track at the WaveAid benefit concert, and released it as a single in February.
 In November 2007, The Wrights reconvened for another 'one-off' benefit concert, Roosistance, to perform "We Can't Be Beaten" – originally by Rose Tattoo.

-In July 2005, Cheney performed a duet with Sarah McLeod (ex-The Superjesus) on her second solo single, "Private School Kid".
+In July 2005, Cheney performed a duet with Sarah McLeod (The Superjesus) on her second solo single, "Private School Kid".
 On 17 December that year, he joined Green Day on stage at the Docklands Stadium (Telstra Dome) to play "I Fought the Law".
 Cheney was not the Green Day bunny as was rumoured, it was Tré Cool, drummer for Green Day.
 Also in December, Cheney was a guest on SBS-TV's celebrity music trivia show, RocKwiz, with former Divinyls lead singer, Chrissy Amphlett – they performed "Stray Cat Blues" as a duet of The Rolling Stones' track.
 At the 2006 Jack Awards, he played in another super group, The Wrongs.
 They performed a Rose Tattoo track, "Bad Boy for Love", as a tribute to Peter Wells, the band's guitarist.